skillrepos/diy-gen-ai/labs.md

 4. Click on the first entry to go to the specific page about this model.
 Scroll down and scan the various information available about this model.
 ![reading about llava](./images/dga40a.png?raw=true "reading about llava")

-5. While it's not necessary to do as a separate step, first pull the model down with ollama.
+5. Switch back to a terminal in your codespace.
+While it's not necessary to do as a separate step, first pull the model down with ollama.
 (This will take a few minutes.)
 ```
 ollama pull llava
 ```